 How Working In Oncology Has Changed My Outlook

-At first my thought process was what?
-Not even a full day, surely it’s not that hard?
-However, once I started working there, I could see what she was getting at.
-I’m gonna keep it real!
-I LOVE MY JOB, but it can be draining some days.
-I get so attached to the patients, family members and friends, that come with them to appointments.
-It’s hard NOT to do so.
-Some come in for blood work and treatment 2-3 times weekly.
+Keeping it real in all honesty in saying I LOVE MY JOB but it can be draining some days.
+I get so attached to the patients, family members, and friends, that come with them to their appointments.
+It’s extremely hard not to do so!
+Some patients come in for blood work and treatment 2-3 times weekly.

 Suffering produces endurance

 I know how difficult it can be when you watch someone suffer immensely.
 It will definitely teach you patience and Endurance.
 But God never promises us that life would be easy.
 But he did promise to discipline us to refine us to grow us in our faith.
 And while we don’t know what the end result looks like we know God is ultimately good and he has our best in mind.

 Suffering as a Christian

 Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange was happening to you.
 But rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed.
 If you are insulted for the name of Christ, you are blessed because the Spirit of glory and of God rests upon you.
 But let none of you suffer as a murderer or a thief or an evildoer or as a meddler.
 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in that name.
 For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?
 And “If the righteous is scarcely saved, what will become of the ungodly and the sinner?”
 Therefore let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good.
 1 Peter 4:12-19